-- Credit risk: The Group applies the standardised approach for credit risk and as a result, rows (3) to (5) are not applicable and are not being disclosed in the above table. - Counterparty credit risk: The Group applies the original exposure method and as a result, rows (7) to (8b) are not applicable and are not being disclosed in the above table. - Securitisation risk: The Group does not hold securitisation exposures and as a result, rows (16) to (19a) are not applicable and are not being disclosed in the above table. - Market risk: The Group applies the standardised approach and as a result, row (22) is not applicable and is not disclosed in the above table. - Operational risk: The Group applies the basic indicator approach and as a result, rows (EU 23b to EU 23c) are not applicable and are not disclosed in the above table.
+Credit risk: The Group applies the standardised approach for credit risk and as a result, rows (3) to (5) are not applicable and are not being disclosed in the above table given that these relate to the IRB approach.

+Counterparty credit risk: The Group applies the original exposure method and as a result, rows (7) to (8b) are not applicable and are not being disclosed in the above table given they relate to the standardised approach or the internal model method.

+Securitisation risk: The Group does not hold securitisation exposures and as a result, rows (16) to (EU 19a) are not applicable and are not being disclosed in the above table given they relate to securitisation.

+Market risk: The Group applies the standardised approach and as a result, row (22) is not applicable and is not disclosed in the above table given this relates to the internal model approach.

+Operational risk: The Group applies the basic indicator approach and as a result, rows (EU 23b to EU 23c) are not applicable and are not disclosed in the above table given these relate to the standardised and the advanced measurement approach.

+Rows (10) to (15) and (25) to (28) are not applicable in line with Commission Implementing Regulation (EU) 2021/637.